 The scheme also provides protection for claimants with children under the age of 6.
 It was predicted prior to the introduction of the scheme, (using previous scheme data) that 21,129 claimants would benefit from this protection.
-The current scheme data indicates 19,237 claimants receive this protection.
+The current scheme data indicates 18,528 claimants receive this protection as at August 2016 when the EA review was carried out.